mbourque/ifx_customizer/README.md

 ```
 dist/ifx_catalog_manager.exe
 ```
 Important: **Move** the executable out of the dist folder and into the root folder of the installation (e.g. `C:\dev\IFX Customizer`).
 Double-click the executable or run it from a terminal.
 No Python installation needed.
-Bypass the warning by clicking More info and run anyway.
+Bypass the warning by clicking More info and Run anyway.

 ---